-As early as the 4th century BC, the naturalists of ancient Greece learned the basic spiral form and applied it to pressing wine and oil.
+Since the 4th century BC, naturalists in ancient Greece have been familiar with the basic spiral form and have used it to extract wine and oil.

 Fig. 1 Archimedes spiral water intake device still in use today

-During the industrial revolution, it was more necessary than ever to connect mechanical objects with bolts.
+During the industrial revolution, it became increasingly essential to connect mechanical objects with bolts.

-These early nuts, bolts and screws were made by hand or simple lathes, and they could not be interchanged and common among different industries or even different companies in the same industry.
+Initially, nuts, bolts, and screws were crafted by hand or simple lathes.
+However, they lacked interchangeability and standardization, making it difficult to use them across different industries or even among different companies within the same industry.